 In honor of Presidents Day with the lesson of patience in pruning too early deeply ingrained in my psyche I thought it would be great to look at one of our beloved presidents and the rose named for him.
 Since I was born in Illinois, and I moved back to Illinois I chose Mr. Lincoln.
 You may have been wondering about why all the resurgence of the popularity of Abraham Lincoln.
 When we distill it down, its easy to see why President Lincoln will stand the test of time.
 Considered America’s wisest American president, American presidents continue to emulate Lincoln’s benevolent style of leadership rather than choose an authoritarian method.
 Abraham Lincoln is the most quoted American president.
 Lincoln is a role model for modern society because leadership and integrity never go out of style.
+The development of online business is a great achievement, now everyone can buy cheap Viagra.
 What could be more valiant or brilliant a strategy for a developing nation than to support The Homestead Act allowing poor people in the east to obtain land in the West thereby guaranteeing a way for people to become self-sufficient and a country to expand and prosper.
 He rose to the top through sheer hard work and a driving ambition.
 Did you know Abraham Lincoln was almost entirely self-educated?
 He spent less than 12 months attending schools in the frontier as a youth yet he became and still is one of the most honored and celebrated of our American presidents.

 Here’s a re-cap of Abraham Lincoln’s Greatest Accomplishments:

 1. Preserved the United States as one nation during the Civil War

 2. Issued the Emancipation Proclamation, which allowed black soldiers to fight for the Union and later the Thirteenth amendment that formally ended slavery in the United States